 Additionally, ML approaches usually rely on mechanisms to generate multiple candidate solutions \citep{MAZYAVKINA2021}.
-One such mechanism consists in using improvement methods on an initial solution: \citet{Costa2020} uses policy gradients to learn a policy that selects local operators (2-opt) given a current solution in TSP, while \citet{Lu2020} and \citet{Wu2021} extend this method to CVRP.
+One such mechanism consists in using improvement methods on an initial solution: \citet{Costa2020} use policy gradients to learn a policy that selects local operators (2-opt) given a current solution in TSP, while \citet{Lu2020} and \citet{Wu2021} extend this method to CVRP.
 This idea has been extended to enable searching a learned latent space of solutions \citep{Hottung2021}.
 However, these approaches have two limitations: they are environment-specific, and the search procedure is inherently biased by the initial solution.